Noise Policy Timeline

 June 2020 — The Providence Police and Fire Departments, and the Rhode Island State Fire Marshal’s Office, organize a taskforce to respond to increasing complaints about illegal fireworks in the city.

 April 2021 — Citing the public-health effects of noise from illegal modified mufflers, over-amplified stereos, gas-fueled leafblowers, illegal fireworks, and unregistered ATVs — and its disproportionate impact on “vulnerable populations and neighborhoods” — the City Council unanimously passes a resolution calling on Mayor Elorza to commission an independent panel or consultant to develop a plan to address noise pollution.
-The mayor never publicly acknowledges the resolution or does anything to respond to it.
+The mayor never publicly acknowledges the resolution nor does anything to respond to it.

 November 2021 — The City Council’s Ordinance Committee holds a public hearing on a proposal to limit noise from gas-powered leafblowers to 65 decibels and prohibit their use from 6:00 p.m. – 9:00 a.m.
 The ordinance is never brought up for a vote.

 Fall 2022 — Brett Smiley, a former chief of staff for Mayor Jorge “What Noise?”
-Elorza, runs for mayor on a platform centered around residents’ demands for improved quality of life in the city, including reducing excessive noise.
-His first policy initiative to address noise harkens back nearly 30 years to Buddy Cianci’s acquisition of sound-level meters in June 1994 (described above).
+Elorza, runs for mayor on a platform emphasizing residents’ demands for improved quality of life in the city, including reducing excessive noise.
+Based on their responses to a survey of the three mayoral candidates, the Noise Project splits its endorsement between Smiley and a City Council member.

 ________________